LinkedInLearning/manage-storage-in-azure-4413556/chapter-3/chapter-3-readme.md

     chmod +x ./03_04/create-storage.sh
     ```

-    ## Chapter 03_05 - Using Bicep for deployment of storage account
+    ## Chapter 03_05 - Deploy infrastructure for Azure Storage using Azure Bicep Demo

     There is no setup for this video, the files are explained on screen and then deployed using